solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ---

-### **Q**: _Does Azure Synapse replaces entirely (and surpasses) Azure Databricks?_
+### **Q**: _Does Azure Synapse replace entirely (and surpasses) Azure Databricks?_

-**A**: No, that's not the way to think of it; there are still plenty of reasons to use ADB.
+**A**: No, Azure Synapse is complimentary to Azure Databricks.
+Customers who are already using Azure Databricks can benefit from Synapse capabilities while continuing to use Azure Databricks in their solution.

 ---

 ### **Q**: _Can I link a Cosmos DB account?_

-**A**: NDA, yes.
-Right now I can add Linked Service and pull data using pipelines We're developing the feature to analyze data residing in Cosmos DB directly from Synapse.
+**A**: Yes.
+This capability is made available thru the [Azure Synapse Link for Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/configure-synapse-link) feature.

 ---

-### **Q**: _How can we join the preview?_

-**A**: There is an MVP sandbox.
-Ask on the MVP NDA alias for access (whole Data Plat) details shared via the DL, check junk email need to fill out a quick form.

----

 ### **Q**: _If I want to run ML models, I have to resort to Spark, not SQL, right?_

-**A**: Today, we have the Predict function, which is there in SQL Pools.
-Use Predict on the ONNX model.
+**A**: Today, for scoring we have the Predict function, which is there in SQL Pools.
+Use Predict to score data against an ONNX model.
 Training models in SQL is something that is being talked about but not available.
+To train models you can use Synapse Notebooks.

 ---

-### **Q**: _Can I set up spark queues or multiple pools with different permissions?_
+### **Q**: _Can I set up Spark queues or multiple pools with different permissions?_

 **A**: Yes, each Spark Pool is securable.
 So you can have different permissions.